|

 • Gartner predicts 75% of businesses will use AI-driven process automation to reduce expenses by 2026

-Swfte's analytics dashboard provides real-time visibility into spend across all providers, enabling data-driven optimization decisions.
+Swfte Connect's analytics dashboard provides real-time visibility into spend across all providers, enabling data-driven optimization decisions and automatic routing that matches each request to the most cost-effective model capable of handling it.

 Expected Outcomes